KasperSkytte/KaspbeeryPi/README.md

 # KaspbeeryPi
+Mostly just to note down to my future self wtf I did back then to get it spinning!
+Use what you can, currently incomplete and untested.
+App is live for demo though, see (https://kasperskytte.shinyapps.io/KaspbeeryPi/)[https://kasperskytte.shinyapps.io/KaspbeeryPi/].
 Designed for the RaspberryPi Zero W. Logs to Dropbox.

 ## Installation
 ### Dropbox app